 This can be put to use in many areas of your workout, from executing perfect reps to pushing through the mental wall towards the end of a set or routine.

-A lot of pre-workouts contain a mix of amino acids and/or creatine, which help aid recovery - even if you take them before or during your workout.
+Many pre-workouts contain a mix of amino acids and/or creatine, which helps aid recovery - even if you take them before or during your workout.

 Support Lean Muscle Mass and Optimal Weight

-Amino acids and creatine are also known to help build lean muscle mass.
-Taking these in a pre-workout may give your muscles the fuel they need to grow at a faster rate.
+Amino acids and creatine are also known to help build lean muscle mass and help you lose weight.
+Taking these in a pre-workout may give your muscles the fuel they need to grow at a faster rate, which has been shown to aid in weight loss and assist athletes in achieving their body composition goals.

-Additionally, some pre-workout ingredients help kick start your metabolism and accelerate the fat burning process.
+Additionally, the energy production that some pre-workout ingredients help kick start your metabolism and accelerate the fat-burning process.

 The name contains a not-so-secret key to when you should take a pre-workout.